|

 eye.
 Walnut inlay is used in a number of locations to create design

 motifs.
 All inlay terminates in a Walnut plug or triangle.
+Originally designed to have wooden panels in

 the doors I changed my mind mid-build and opted to use stained glass.
 I